Adewale Maja-Pearce · One Foot out of the Grave: Kagame after Karegeya · LRB 1 July 2021

 The circumstances surrounding Rwigyema’s death are less clear.
 A ‘slim, smooth-skinned, self-deprecating Hector’, he was admired by his men for his ‘almost suicidal courage’ and his kindness – he would argue for mercy when Kagame was out for blood.
 A friend who went with him to a football match in Kampala remembers the reception when he arrived: ‘It was incredible.
 The stadium just erupted.
 People were standing in the aisles, shouting his name.
 He was our guy, our hero.
 The reaction was so overwhelming kickoff had to be delayed for five minutes.’
 In short, he was the antithesis of Kagame: ‘Fred had a totally different personality,’ Karegeya said.
 ‘He was inclusive.
 He embraced everyone, he didn’t push them away.’
 Many Rwandans still believe that Rwigyema’s death on the battlefield was actually an assassination carried out on Kagame’s orders.
 What is certain is that Kagame resented anyone who was popular.
 ‘Who do you think you are?’ he said to Karegeya after he was released from prison.
 ‘Everywhere I go, people are asking about you.’
 The first lady, Jeannette Kagame, told Karegeya’s wife that he had only himself to blame.
 ‘We tried to warn you about Fred Rwigyema and you didn’t listen to us.
 If my husband wasn’t a tolerant man, you could be dead by now.’

 He soon was.
 An inquest in South Africa determined that Karegeya’s death was ‘consistent with features of ligature strangulation’, and was carried out by people known to the investigators.
-The Rwandan justice department issued arrest warrants against two of the men on the basis of ‘overwhelming’ evidence.
+The South African authorities issued arrest warrants against two of the men on the basis of ‘overwhelming’ evidence.
 (South Africa is still seeking their extradition from Rwanda.)
 How many others have been killed on Kagame’s orders?
 Karegeya, who knew better than anyone where the bodies are buried, claimed that it was Kagame who ordered the attack on President Habyarimana’s plane, provoking the conflict he was confident would follow.
 In 2006 a French anti-terrorism judge examining a claim filed by the families of the dead pilots and the flight engineer issued arrest warrants against nine of Kagame’s closest associates, but not against Kagame himself.
 As head of state he enjoys immunity.

 In 2018 armed rebels carried out a series of raids near Rwanda’s border with Burundi.
 Nine people were killed.
 The rebels are believed to be members of the National Liberation Front, the armed wing of the Rwandan Movement for Democratic Change (MRCD), a group of exiles committed to toppling Kagame.
 Last August, in response to the attacks, the Rwandan authorities detained Paul Rusesabagina, the MRCD’s president and inspiration for the film Hotel Rwanda – during the genocide, as manager of the hotel, he saved more than a thousand lives.
 According to Andrew Mitchell, now senior adviser to a Kigali-based investment bank, Rusesabagina was complicit in the rebel attacks.
 Mitchell didn’t seem concerned that the arrest violated international law: the flight he was on from Dubai to Burundi was diverted to Kigali, where he was taken into custody.
 Rusesabagina, whom Kagame considers a ‘manufactured’ hero ‘made in Europe or America’, has been a vociferous critic of the Rwandan government.
 In 2007 he reported Kagame to an international tribunal on war crimes, saying that the RPF had committed ‘revenge’ killings during the genocide (a claim backed up by a UN mission to Rwanda).
 From his prison cell in Kigali he said he was merely arguing for maximum diplomatic pressure to be exerted on the regime.
 That’s not a distinction that means much to Kagame.
 ‘You can’t betray Rwanda and not get punished for it,’ he once said.